pepperz1/dnsapi/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-## License
+## Developer

-This project is licensed under the MIT License.
+This project was made by pepperz1!